sizovs/sizovs.github.io/about.md

 My name is Eduards.
 I am a professional software developer with 15 years of experience.

-I’ve been involved in tech in different roles including a team leader, chief architect, engineering manager, CTO, advisor, and development coach.
+I’ve been involved in tech in different roles, including a tech lead, chief architect, engineering manager, CTO, software development coach, and independent consultant.

 <figure>
 <img src="/images/about.jpg">